6: WARNING: Duplicate explicit target name: "here".

 - Grid Fill:

 The default method for building intersections, useful when a smooth continuation of the bevel profile is desired.
-Without Custom Profile enabled, the curve of the profile continues through the intersection, but with a custom profile it just creates a smooth grid within the intersection’s boundary.
+Without Custom Profile enabled, the curve of the profile continues through the intersection, but with a custom profile it just creates a smooth grid within the boundary of the intersection.

 Creates a cutoff face at the end of each beveled edge coming into the vertex.
 This is most useful for custom profiles when the new intersection is too complex for a smooth grid fill.